-In essence, the Korean flag is a perfect representation of the harmony or balance that all things in life bring to humanity.
+The South Korean Flag or Taegukgi is defined as meaning supreme or ultimate.
+It is divided into 3 parts, the circle, the trigrams and the white background.
+It is a representation of the harmony or balance that all things in life bring to humanity.

-There is a lot to more to learn about the Flag of Korea, and I am really excited to discuss what it means, so lets get started!
+There is a lot to more to learn about the Flag of Korea, and I am really excited to discuss its history and its meaning, so lets get started!

 The flag has a white background with a red and blue symbol at the center.
 The white color is a symbol of peace and purity.
 The circle at the center represents a balance of the forces that exist in the universe.